anujkc4/Advance-Number-Game/README.md

-# Advance-Number-Game
-This is a game about finding random number
+This is number finding similer to pervious one with clear code and more specific;